-What is sender score?
+What is the sender score?

-How is sender score calculated?
+How is the sender score calculated?

-What factors influence sender score?
+What factors influence the sender score?

 There are a number of reasons that can influence a sender score, including the quality and reputation of the email server, the number of spam complaints, and the number of bounces.
 Sender score is also influenced by how often an email is sent, the content of the email, and how well your email is formatted.